 A cash dividend of Php 0.055 for every common share of stock was declared in 2018 and Php 0.026 in 2019.
 This was followed in 2021 with two (2) Cash Dividend declaration totaling Php 0.0242 per share.
-The latest Cash Dividend was declared in 2022 where each common share received Php 0.032.
+A Cash Dividend was declared in 2022 where each common share received Php 0.032.
+The latest Dividend of Php 0.0027 per share was declared in August of 2023.
 However, in lieu of cash, the company's Board of Directors have previously approved the payment of the cumulative dividends of its preferred shares in the form of common shares.
 The same preferred shares have since been converted to common shares.